CARTAvis/carta-archived/README.md

 ### requirement 1: create needed folders

-Execute `./CARTAvis/carta/scripts/setupcartavis.sh`.
+cd `your-carta-work`,, execute `./CARTAvis/carta/scripts/setupcartavis.sh`.

 It is optional.
 You do not need to setup this and can use CARTA smoothly.
 But not sure if `snaptshot` function of CARTA will work OK without setup this.

 ### requirement 2: setup necessary config.json

-Paste the following data to be the content of `~/.cartavis/config.json/config.json`
+Paste the following data to be the content of `~/.cartavis/config.json`

 ```
 {